 - Weak for: Moon

-“Labha” in Vedic astrology means “gains”, thus, the 11th house is seen as an auspicious house in astrology.
+“Labha” in Vedic astrology means “gains”, thus, the eleventh house is seen as an auspicious house in astrology.
 It helps predict whether our aspirations and desires will be fulfilled.
 It’s a strong indicator of wealth and income, gain in name, fame, and money, and also plays a role in determining what brings profit to us.

 - Vedic name: Vairagya Bhava

 - Associated with: Pisces

 - Good for: Jupiter, Sun, Mars, Venus, and Ketu

 - Weak for: Moon and Mercury

 The 1st house is about the beginning, while the 12th house in Vedic astrology stands for the completion of the lifecycle; thus, “Vairagya” stands for “ending.”
 It is also called the house of insensible, self-untying, and internment.
-A weak 12th house may give the endemic detachment from people like separation from their partner, parents, friends, and neighbors.
+A weak twelfth house may give endemic detachment from people like separation from their partner, parents, friends, and neighbors.
 Generally, it regularizes immaterial things like a person’s intuitions, dreams, secrets, and emotions.